 - You can’t use it on natural fabrics.

-This heavy-duty product is best for serious campers that need to keep their tents consistently dry rainstorm after rainstorm.
+The Kiwi Camp Dry Heavy-Duty silicon waterproof spray is best for serious campers that need to keep their tents consistently dry rainstorm after rainstorm.
 It’s great for tents and a whole host of other outdoor products, like boots or patio furniture, and boasts a strong barrier that keeps bad weather out, and ensures that the interior of your tent is toasty-dry.
 Kiwi Camp Heavy Duty Water Repellent uses silicone to create a strong barrier between your tent and the elements.
-Even so, your tent is still able to breathe and is free of odors after the application.
+Even so, the fabric is still able to breathe and is free of odors after the application.

 This product has been reported to discolor light-colored materials slightly, so it is best used on darker fabrics.
 It’s also not UV resistant, so even treated tents may fade in the sun.
 Still, it is an excellent product for serious campers who need to rely on a product that can protect them consistently from the elements.